List of Wild Cards characters: Yeoman

 In searching for information about Kien, he came in contact with a strange yet fascinating woman: the transparent but mysterious Joker known as Chrysalis.
 Chrysalis and Brennan would have a torrid on-again off-again affair for several years, before finally separating for good.

 Brennan would later become involved with a girl who was Chrysalis' polar opposite; optimistic instead of cynical, open instead of manipulative, and whereas Chrysalis looked like a ghost but was actually solid, Wraith looked normal but could turn insubstantial at will.

 Yeoman first met Wraith when he learned she had stolen Kien's personal diary, which could give Brennan damning evidence against Kien, perhaps enough to bring him down for good.
-But after Wraith and Yeoman fought a virtual war against Kien and his minions over possession of the diary, it all turned out to be for nothing; the diary had been written in gold ink, gold being something that Wraith couldn't "ghost", and whatever writing had been in it had been left inside the wall of Kien's office safe.
-Brennan, on the verge of exploding at the news, abruptly realised that Kien wasn't to know that the pages had been blanked, and instead burst into a good, long belly laugh, the first he'd had in years.
+But after Wraith and Yeoman fought a virtual war against Kien and his minions over possession of the diary, it all turned out to be for nothing; the diary had been written in gold ink, gold being something that Wraith could not "ghost", and whatever writing had been in it had been left inside the wall of Kien's office safe.
+Brennan, on the verge of exploding at the news, abruptly realised that Kien was not to know that the pages had been blanked, and instead burst into a good, long belly laugh, the first he'd had in years.

 In time, Brennan lost much of his anger toward Kien and retired to the countryside with Wraith.
 He returned to New York once, when Chrysalis was murdered.

 Daniel Brennan has had cosmetic surgery to add epicanthic folds to his eyes in order to infiltrate Kien's mostly-Asian gangs.
 Between his military experience and his martial arts training, he is a skilled and deadly fighter, with bare hands and an assortment of weapons.
 Though a crack shot, his preferred weapon is either the Japanese longbow or the compound bow, which he used extensively during his time in New York.
 As Yeoman he wore plain clothes and a hood-like mask.